Manuka Honey Thanksgiving Recipes

 1. Turn the oven temperature down

 Honey caramelises (and burns!) faster than sugar, so turn down your oven temperature by about 10 degrees when baking with honey.
-Keep a watchful eye toward the end of the bake time, too.
+Keep a watchful eye on your goodies toward the end of the bake time, too.

 2. Lighten up the liquids